timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
 MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, encompassing bookings, contracts, and invoicing.
 Its primary goal is to offer a user-friendly, scalable, and globally leading solution for music career management.
-Key capabilities include AI-powered email parsing and response generation, aiming to enhance musicians' professional lives, increase efficiency, and maximize their market potential.
-The project envisions a future where musicians can focus more on their art and less on administrative overhead, positioning MusoBuddy as an indispensable tool in the music industry.
+Key capabilities include AI-powered email parsing and response generation, aiming to free musicians from administrative overhead so they can focus on their art.
+The project envisions becoming the global standard for music career management, significantly reducing administrative burden for musicians.

 ## User Preferences
 Preferred communication style: Simple, everyday language.